10 Tips for Better Productivity While Working from Home

 • The Relative Priority Technique

-What if you have more than one important and urgent task?
+What if you have more than one essential and urgent task?
 Which do you prioritize?
 That’s what makes the Relative Priority Technique unique.

-It works by ranking your tasks from one to ten according to urgency and importance.
+It ranks your tasks from one to ten according to urgency and importance.
 Look at a task and determine where it falls.
-You can’t assign two tasks the same number.
+You can’t assign two functions to the same number.

 • The Pareto Principle

-The Pareto Principle is also known as the 80/20 rule.
-The concept states that your work day can be considered successful if you can execute 20% of your most important tasks.
+The Pareto Principle, also known as the 80/20 rule, states that a workday is considered successful if you execute 20% of your most important tasks.

-The idea is identifying 20% of your tasks that will make your day productive once completed.
+The idea is to identify 20% of your tasks that will make your day productive.

 • Eat the Frog Technique

-The eat the frog Technique involves executing the most important and hectic tasks at the start of your day.
+The Eat the Frog technique involves executing the most critical and hectic tasks at the start of your day.

 • Eliminate Time Wasters and Distractions